AITT-VN/yolobit_extension_hx711/README.md

-# yolobit_extension_hx711
+# yolobit_loadcell
-Mục mở rộng để làm việc với cảm biến cân nặng HX711
+Yolo:Bit blocks for using HX711 with Loadcell